We have gathered together the most common FAQs here with links to further reading.

 These studies do not need to have any connection to your employment.
 You choose what you want to study.
 The course must, however, follow a fixed study plan - you are not entitled to leave for self-study.
 Leave of absence will be granted for the period the educational programme takes, regardless of how long it is.
 You are also legally entitled to leave for part-time studies.
 This leave must then include the time you need for your studies.
 You are liable to work during the period you are not studying during part-time studies.

 It is always necessary for the employer to grant your leave in order for it to apply.
 The employer has the right to postpone the requested leave to the future if this can be justified for operational reasons.
-Note that other rules may apply if a collective agreement is in place at your workplace.
+Note that other rules may apply if a collective bargaining agreement is in place at your workplace.

 Make sure you submit your application for study leave well in advance.
 This will increase your chances of having the leave granted in time to start your studies.
 If you are unsure of whether you will be admitted to the course for which you are requesting study leave, you may condition your application by stating that you are applying for leave on the condition that are admitted to your chosen course of study.